 As regards the installation the engine compartment is insulated on partition bulkheads.
-The engine is accessible if you remove the stairs of companionway.
+The engine is accessible through the bulkhead in the stern cabin.
 In addition you can open a flap hatch in the shower room and in the rear cabin to get access to all the important components of the engine.
-Oil dipstick is able to be controlled through maintenance hatch in portside stern cabine.
+Oil dipstick is able to be controlled though maintenance hatch in portside stern cabine.